 -

-In search of four children of James Huggins, jun., of Glenarb, in the parish of Aghaloo
+In search of three children of James Huggins [jun.] of Glenkeen, in the parish of Aghaloo (1st writing)

-This blog post is written to highlight a search for the children of James Huggins, jun., who have disappeared from the Irish records.
-The several children of interest were born in the parish of Aghaloo and county of Tyrone, and baptised in the parish church of St. John (Church of Ireland) in Caledon: Does it… Continue reading
+This blog post was written to highlight a search for those children of James Huggins, jun., who have disappeared from the Irish records.
+The several children of interest were born in the parish of Aghaloo and county of Tyrone.
+Each was baptised in the parish church of St. John (Church of Ireland) in Caledon: Margaret Continue reading

 -